 (Our trips are not suitable for under 4’s)

 This tour can be booked direct with us here ONLINE, at the VISIT YORK INFORMATION CENTRE, 1 Museum Street, or at CIRCLES CAFE on Lendal Bridge.

 If you prefer to book and pay by telephone, just give us a call and we will process it for you – 01609 779933 (+44 1609 779933 if dialing from overseas).

 If there is limited online availability on the date you have selected, please contact us as we may be able to make more spaces available for you.

 All timings are approximate (except the start time!) and you should not book onward travel arrangements too close to the time of our arrival back in York in case we have traffic problems.
 If you do have onward travel arrangements that evening, mention it to our Tour Guide in the morning and we will do our best to help.

 We are very flexible and do everything we can to ensure that ALL our passengers have a great day out with us by providing options and choices.
 This could mean that we adjust the itinerary to accommodate special requests from the group, or to make the best we can of the day if the weather is unfavourable.

 November – March – Please note that, between around the end of October and Mid-March, a few of the attractions in Whitby are closed (including the North Yorkshire Moors Railway) and we may have to adapt the itinerary and route due weather conditions on the day.
-The North York Moors & Whitby are still well worth visiting in Winter and not as busy, very different to summer but equally magnificent!
-If, however, something specific in the itinerary is particularly important to you, just contact us before booking for this period to check the likelihood of it still being included.
-The tour is also slightly shorter during this period, arriving back in York around 5.00pm.
+The North York Moors are still well worth visiting in Autumn and Winter and, very different to summer but equally magnificent!